 Manufacturing Systems Engineering majors at CSUN receive a solid, broad-based education.
-The Program is designed to ensure student intellectual growth in four primary proficiency areas:
+The program is designed to ensure student intellectual growth in four primary proficiency areas:

 Individual and team assignments on projects and in laboratories provide students with numerous opportunities to develop their technical, design, leadership, communication, management and team skills.
-Students in the Manufacturing Systems Engineering Program have the opportunity to work on projects in 9 laboratories:
+Students in the Manufacturing Systems Engineering Program have the opportunity to work on projects in nine laboratories: